Introduction

 intelli-shell tldr fetch common

-intelli-shell tldr fetch --command ffmpeg
+intelli-shell tldr fetch --command git --command docker

 tldr clear